port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jenkins.md

 ## Relation example

-The following example adds a `buid` blueprint, in addition to the `job` blueprint shown in the previous example.
-In addition, it also adds a `belongsTo` relation.
+The following example adds a `build` blueprint, in addition to the `job` blueprint shown in the previous example.
+In addition, it also adds a `jenkinsJob` relation.
 The webhook will create or update the relation between the 2 existing entities, allowing you to map a build to its parent job:

 <details>

-<summary>Jenkins build blueprint (including the belongsTo relation)</summary>
+<summary>Jenkins build blueprint (including the jenkinsJob relation)</summary>
 <JenkinsBuildBlueprint/>

 </details>